 Cristine Betters is the Africa Programmes Director for Malaria Consortium.
 Cristine joined Malaria Consortium in 2012, with 18 years of international management and public health experience, having worked in more than two dozen countries on four continents.
 She brings a passion for management systems strengthening, leadership development and effective organizational communications.
 Prior to joining Malaria Consortium she held a variety of country and regional management positions in Africa and the Balkans as well as working for a family foundation in the United States.
 Cristine holds a Masters of Public Health and a Masters of International Affairs, both from Columbia University in New York City.

 Dr. James Kananura Tibenderana, a Ugandan, trained as a medical doctor at Makerere University, Kampala and as an epidemiologist at Institute of Public Health, University of Cambridge and the London School of Hygiene and Tropical Medicine.
-He is a malaria expert, with about 15 years of experience in the fields of Epidemiology and Infectious and Tropical Diseases.
-He is the Africa Technical Director and is based at the regional office in Kampala, Uganda.
-He is responsible for coordinating technical aspects of Malaria Consortium’s programmes in Africa and provides technical oversight of Africa-based projects to ensure the organisation achieves its objectives with the highest technical quality.
-He plays a key role in the conceptualisation and design of Malaria Consortium’s Africa-based work and contributes to technical strategy development.
-In Uganda he is supporting the Ministry of Health with its national malaria research centre.
+He is a malaria expert, with over 15 years of experience in the fields of Epidemiology and Infectious and Tropical Diseases.
+Prior to becoming Development Director at Malaria Consortium, James was Africa Technical Director for the organisation.
+In that role, he was responsible for coordinating technical aspects of Malaria Consortium’s programmes in Africa and provides technical oversight of Africa-based projects to ensure the organisation achieves its objectives with the highest technical quality.
+He played a key role in the conceptualisation and design of Malaria Consortium’s Africa-based work and contributes to technical strategy development.
+In Uganda, he supported the Ministry of Health with its national malaria research centre.

 Henry Braun - Asia Programmes Director